mrpotatoes/functional-programming-in-js-reference/README.md

 ---

-Get the sidebar to keep the link open?
-How?
-Please work!
+Would love if the sidebar collapse would work when deployed ...